 Isagenix Collagen Elixir Review

-A medical review published in the Dermatology Practical & Conceptual journal in 2022 concluded the following after analyzing data from clinical trials on collagen for skin: "Current research reveals that collagen use could result in a reduction of wrinkles, rejuvenation of skin, and reversal of skin aging."
+A medical review published in the Dermatology Practical & Conceptual journal concluded the following after analyzing data from clinical trials on collagen for skin: "Current research reveals that collagen use could result in a reduction of wrinkles, rejuvenation of skin, and reversal of skin aging."